AikinJ/Quizhet/README.md

 # Quizhet
-flashcard program made in GODOT
+flashcard program made in GODOT using C#